ediellopez2/hoya/README.md

+This project is no longer in use.
+The website that I was web scraping was taken down and is no longer accessible.
+I am keeping this project up because it worked really well and shows how I did web scraping, sent emails, and used Twilio.
+If you have any questions, please feel free to contact me.

+Original Idea:
-The purpose of this project is to scrape the specified URL, determine the availability of each plant, and put it all in an Excel spreadsheet.
+The purpose of this project is to scrape the specified URL, determine the availability of each plant (In Stock/Not In Stock), and put it all in an Excel spreadsheet.

 Future Iterations:
 - send the Excel spreadsheet to the client/user via email.
 [DONE/COMPLETED - 7/11/2020 - find_my_hoya.py]